Dr. Ryan Stewart, DO

 Is urge incontinence the same as overactive bladder?
 Not exactly.
 Overactive bladder (OAB) includes urgency and frequency, with or without leaking.
 Urge incontinence specifically means the urgency is accompanied by involuntary urine loss.
 Urge incontinence is one form of OAB.

 Can urge incontinence be treated without medication?
 Yes.
 Behavioral therapies like bladder training, fluid management, and pelvic floor therapy are effective first-line treatments.
-Many women improve significantly without medication.
+Many women improve without medication.

 Copyright © 2016-2026 Ryan Stewart, DO. | Privacy Policy